What's Inside The Elite Lawn Care Program?

 Visit 2: Spring Pre-Emergent Plus Broadleaf Weed Control

-About 6 to 8 weeks after the first pre-emergent, we apply a second round to extend protection through the spring.
-We also apply selective broadleaf herbicide to control dandelions, clover, plantain, and other broadleaf weeds that are actively growing.
+About 6 to 8 weeks after the first pre-emergent, we apply a second round to extend protection through spring.
+We also apply selective broadleaf herbicide to control dandelions, clover, plantain, and other actively growing weeds.
+Fertilization on this visit targets active growth — Bermuda lawns get their first real feeding as they come out of dormancy, while cool-season lawns get a heavier nitrogen application during their peak spring growing window.

 Visit 3: Late Spring Fertilization